Public Service FAQs

 Are there reduced public service goals for students at Northwestern Law for less than 3 years?

-Yes, transfer and AJD students are encouraged to perform 30 public service hours and LLM students are encouraged to perform 15 hours.
+Yes, transfer and AJD students are encouraged to perform 30 public service hours, LLM and MSL students are encouraged to perform 15 hours.

 Does work performed during the summer qualify?

 Generally, summer work does not count towards your public service credit.
 To qualify, the public service work must be performed during the academic year.
 However, students enrolled in courses during the summer can count summer public service hours.
 Please see the Special Recognition FAQ below for limits on counting summer hours towards special recognition.

 Does work performed during winter and spring breaks qualify?

 Yes.
 Also, if you are studying abroad you may count volunteer hours performed during the academic year abroad.
 JD/MBA students may count volunteer hours completed while taking classes at Kellogg.

 Does instructional training time count towards public service credit?